 Deep in the Pacific of Bass

-At the start of the label’s second year, the musical collective that had gathered for the first release continued working on compilations.
+At the start of the label’s second year, the musical collective that had gathered for the first release continued working on various artist collections.
 The second one, Deep In The Pacific Of Bass, was released in early 1993.
 Deepgrooves discovered it really needed to develop some acts that had albums in them, and not just record spontaneous studio jams.

 Rhythm and Business also produced the Mighty Asterix tune, covering UK act Scritti Politti’s song ‘Sweetest Girl’, in a downtempo, Massive Attack style.
 There were a few Flying Nun-related acts, like Nag (Nick Roughan of the Skeptics and Bevan Sweeney of the Headless Chickens), and Viz and Chuck, featuring Rex Vizible of NRA.